EPCCed/pynmmso-benchmarking/README.md

 Code to use [`pynmmso`](https://github.com/EPCCed/pynmmso/wiki/NMMSO) to run the [Benchmark Functions for CEC’2013 Special Session and Competition on Niching Methods for Multimodal Function Optimization](http://www.epitropakis.co.uk/sites/default/files/pubs/cec2013-niching-benchmark-tech-report.pdf).
-The python implementation of these functions is taken from https://github.com/mikeagn/CEC2013, although some changes had to be made for Python 3.
+The python implementation of these functions is at https://github.com/EPCCed/cec2013-python/, and is included as a git submodule.
+This repository is a fork of the python directory of https://github.com/mikeagn/CEC2013, so that we could make the codebase Python 3 compliant.

 This code aims to reproduced the results published in Niching Migratory Multi-Swarm Optimser, described in: “Running Up Those Hills: Multi-Modal Search with the Niching Migratory Multi-Swarm Optimiser” by Jonathan E. Fieldsend published in Proceedings of the IEEE Congress on Evolutionary Computation, pages 2593-2600, 2014 (http://hdl.handle.net/10871/15247)